nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 ---
-title: How Do We Find Motivation?
+title: Finding Motivation to Learn New Skills
 date: '2020-12-11'
 description: "How do you find motivation?
 How do you find motivation in a year like this?
-It's challenging enough to Get Things Done, so how do you find motivation to continue learning new skills?"
+It's challenging enough to Get Things Done, so how do you find motivation to learn new skills?"
-keywords: ['motivation', 'learning']
+keywords: ['motivation', 'learn', 'skills']
 ---

 ![](./jarednielsen-solution-rubber-duck-motivation.jpg)

 How do you find motivation?
 How do you find motivation in a year like 2020?
-It's challenging enough to Get Things Done, so how do you find motivation to continue learning new skills?
+It's challenging enough to Get Things Done, so how do you find motivation to learn new skills?

-In [Ultralearning](https://amzn.to/33IZMF0), Scott Young counsels us to answer the question, ‘Why?’
+In [Ultralearning](https://amzn.to/33IZMF0), Scott Young advises us to answer the question, ‘Why?’

 Why am I learning this?